NXLog Documentation

 1. Configure NXLog with im_udp, im_tcp, or im_ssl.
 See the examples below.

 2. For NXLog to listen for messages on port 514, the local syslog agent must not be listening on that port number.
-It may be necessary to either
+It may be necessary to do either of the following:

-• disable the service entirely (for example, systemctl disable rsyslogd) or
+• Disable the service entirely (for example, systemctl disable rsyslogd).

 3. Restart NXLog.